-Those I photographed are one of the .089% of the more than 25 million refugees worldwide who will ever be resettled.
+Those I photographed are one of the less than one percent of the more than 25 million refugees worldwide who will ever be resettled.

 Tamina is one of the few remaining emancipation communities in the United State.
 It's thought to be the oldest freedmen’s town in Texas.
 Freed slaves, a handful of whom had funds to buy their own land, created this community in 1871.
 They built their own churches, schools and businesses, tilled their land, and worked in the flourishing lumber industry.
 Their stories reveal a deep-rooted kinship, with values centered on family and community.
 Regardless of the challenges these people have faced, their faith, gratitude, and humor always thread their tales.

 The Ground on Which I Stand, a collection of portraits and landscapes, along with the oral histories of 14 people and their families is published by Texas A&M Press.
-For an autographed copy, please contact Marti Corn.
+A second edition is in production with a 2019 release date, including an oral history curriculum.
+For information regarding the new release along with a traveling exhibit, please contact Marti Corn.

 Salzwedel is a bustling medieval town of 20,000.
-Its charming cobblestone streets wind between centuries-old stone buildings, with a river flowing through.
+Its charming cobblestone streets wind between centuries-old stone buildings, with a river flowing through its center.
 Scarred remnants of the wall which once divided East from West Germany still remain.
-In the center of town, there is an abandoned four-story building covering most of a medieval block, with soaring ceilings, arching windows, and a looming clock tower.
-Throughout the 20th century it has been used to serve people — as a private girls’ school in the early part of the century, a hospital during World War II, and a school for the Young Pioneers, part of The Free German Youth founded within the Soviet occupation zone of Germany.
-Now, it is being reclaimed, becoming known as Kunsthaus, an art center that will feature a permanent collection, visiting exhibits, and a floor dedicated to artists-in-residence and art courses.
+In the center of town, there is an abandoned four-story building covering most of a medieval block, with soaring ceilings, arched windows, and a looming clock tower.
+Throughout the 20th century it has been used as a private girls’ school in the early part of the century, a hospital during World War II, and a school for the Young Pioneers, part of The Free German Youth founded within the Soviet occupation zone of Germany.
+It has been reclaimed and is now known as Kunsthaus, an art center that features a permanent collection, visiting exhibits, and a floor dedicated to artists-in-residence and art courses.

-While in residency at Hilmsen, a neighboring village, I invited residents who support the arts to have their portraits made.
+While in residency at Hilmsen, a neighboring village, and while the renovations of Kunsthaus were under way, I invited residents who support the arts to have their portraits made.
 Each was asked why art is important to them, how it affects their lives, and which medium they would like to explore.
 Some brought their children and others arrived with their instruments.
 All brought enthusiasm and show of support for Kunsthaus.

 KIBERA TO GEM